-To create a new billing group, you must first enter an ident and a name for the billing group, which is mandatory.
+To create a new billing group, enter the "Ident" and the "Name" for the billing group, which is mandatory.
 Now add one or more business segments to the billing group.
-If you do not have any business segments yet, create a new one using the "+" button and fill in the fields ident, name and description.
-Learn more about business segments and how to create them here.
+If you do not have any business segments yet, create a new one using the "+" button and fill in the fields ident, name, and description.
+Learn more about business segments and how to create them.

 To complete the new billing group, select the business segments and locale configurations you’d like to add to the billing group.
 Click the "Save" button in the bottom right corner to add the new billing group.
 A confirmation note will pop up in the top right corner.
 The new billing group is now listed in the billing group overview.
 If you'd like to cancel instead of saving the new billing group, click “Discard” and the overlay window will close.